dusty-nv/jetson-inference/README.md

 - [x] Add suport for GigE Vision Cameras using the Aravis libaraies.
 - [x] GigEVision RGB8 colorspace support
 - [x] GigEVision YUV422  colorspace support
-- [ ] GigEVision Bayer8 colorspace support
+- [ ] GigEVision Bayer8 colorspace support.
+Black and White at the moment needs some work.
 - [ ] update training data (military images)
 - [x] update GUI to run in window and toggle to fullscreen (fill screen)
 - [x] update GUI to use SDL2